football-town/football-town.github.io/config.md

 Add here global page variables to use throughout your website.
 -->
 +++
-root = "football.town"
+root = "Football.town"
 siteyear = 2025
-author = "Kyle S. Johnston"
+author = "KyleSJohnston"
 mintoclevel = 2

 # uncomment and adjust the following line if the expected base URL of your website is something like [www.thebase.com/yourproject/]